felix0206/Intro_AI_Oblig_2/README.md

 For this task we will make an regression algorithm.
 We will implement LSTM(long-short-term-memory), because after some testing, we found out that it gave us the best RMSE.

+Comment:
+We were not able to get predictions in the future, only for the days in the dataset.